 As stated in the information statement under "Other Events", in compliance with the principles of good corporate governance and best practices, the Board constituted Committees, which are the (1) Nomination Committee (2) Audit Committee and (3) Compensation and Remuneration Committee, through the process of election during organizational meeting of the officers of the Company.
-The term of the elected members is one (1) year.
-The election of candidates takes into consideration the qualifications and disqualifications of the nominees.
-Each of the three (3) Committees is composed of three (3) members of the Board, one of whom shall be an independent director and shall have adequate understanding or competence of the Company's financial management system and environment.
-For the year 2019, the Chairman of the Audit Committee is Ms. Genelita G. Manandic, Independent Director, with following member, Mr. Desiderio L. Laperal, and Atty.
-Horacio M. Pascual.
+The term of the elected members is for one (1) year.
+The election of the candidates takes into consideration the present qualification and none of the disqualifications of the nominees.
+Each of the three (3) Committees is composed of three (3) members of the Board, one of whom shall be an independent director and shall have adequate understanding at least or competence of the Company's financial management system and environment.
+For the year 2018, the Chairman of the Audit Committee is Ms. Genelita G. Manandic, Independent Director, with following member, Mr. Desiderio L. Laperal, and Mr. Oliverio L. Laperal, Jr.